robbeykaaso/rea3/docs/qml-ui/basic/status0.md

 * the status component for qml

 # Attribute
-* statuslist: the data of status.
-Its type is ListModel
+* statuslist: ListModel object: the data of status
 </br>